 My Chicken Chilaquiles Verdes is a showstopper, filled with tortilla chips, tomatillo salsa, and chicken, then topped with eggs for a quick and zesty breakfast!

-I grew up in San Antonio, Texas and lived for many years in San Diego and I never once came across the common Mexican breakfast of chilaquiles.
+I had a long, complicated journey to these Chicken Chilaquiles Verde.
+I grew up in San Antonio, Texas and lived for many years in San Diego, yet I never once came across the common Mexican breakfast of chilaquiles.
 How did that (not) happen?
 The first time I had ever even heard of the dish was when I was watching The Best Thing I Ever Ate on Cooking Channel.
 Marcella Vallodolid described chilaquiles she ate at a restaurant in Chula Vista, Ca (a town where where I once lived) and I was immediately obsessed.
-Tortilla chips for breakfast?
-Tortilla chips bathed in a zingy tomatillo salsa with chicken and cheese?
-Tortilla chips FOR BREAKFAST?!
-So obsessed was I, that part of a vacation that The Boy and I took to San Diego centered around going to the same restaurant and eating the same chilaquiles as Marcella.
+I was so obsessed that part of a vacation that The Boy and I took to San Diego centered around going to the same restaurant and eating the same chilaquiles as Marcella.
 True story.

 Today, The Boy and I are 2,807 miles away from the Chicken Chilaquiles Verdes of our (my) dreams and I have no choice but to recreate them.
 The recipe is easier than you’d think and can be on the table in 60 minutes, start to finish.
 This is my version of Chicken Chilaquiles Verde and I couldn’t wait to share it with you.
 Literally, there are still chilaquiles dishes in my sink as I type this 😂.
 It’s that good!
 Let’s do this!